-- 1. Retain and preserve historic roof shapes, materials, and features.
-Preserve historic roofs in their original size, shape and pitch, and original features, such as cresting, finials, parapets, cornices, and chimney flues. - 2.
-Maintain and protect the historic materials, surfaces, features, finishes and details of roofs by appropriate maintenance and repair methods.
-The prevention of moisture penetration is critical to roof maintenance. - Install and maintain gutters, downspouts, and splash blocks.
+1. Retain and preserve historic roof shapes, materials, and features.
+Preserve historic roofs in their original size, shape and pitch, and original features, such as cresting, finials, parapets, cornices, and chimney flues.

+2. Maintain and protect the historic materials, surfaces, features, finishes and details of roofs by appropriate maintenance and repair methods.
+The prevention of moisture penetration is critical to roof maintenance.

+- Install and maintain gutters, downspouts, and splash blocks.
 Retain existing boxed gutters and keep them in good working order.
 Repair deteriorated gutters. - Locate downspouts away from architectural features and on the least public elevation of the building.
-Proper placement of downspouts will protect the building and not detract from its historic character. - 3.
-Repair deteriorated or damaged historic materials and features through traditional methods. - 4.
-Replace deteriorated or damaged historic roof features, only if beyond repair, in-kind.
+Proper placement of downspouts will protect the building and not detract from its historic character.

+3. Repair deteriorated or damaged historic materials and features through traditional methods.

+4. Replace deteriorated or damaged historic roof features, only if beyond repair, in-kind.
 Match the original in material, design, dimension and detail.
 Replace only the deteriorated section rather than the entire feature.
-Consider compatible substitute materials only if it is not technically feasible to replace in-kind. - 5.
-Do not introduce new roof elements that detract from the building shistoric appearance and character.
+Consider compatible substitute materials only if it is not technically feasible to replace in-kind.

+5. Do not introduce new roof elements that detract from the building's historic appearance and character.
 Install skylights, solar panels, decks, balconies, and satellite dishes behind a roofline parapet or to the rear of the roof.

-42
+6. Do not add roof features that are not original to the building, such as spires or parapets.